-Jammu & Kashmir is the integral part of the Indian union and its territory is the part of the India.
+Jammu & Kashmir is the integral part of the Indian union and its territory is the part of the Indian territory.
 It is known that Jammu & Kashmir has its Constitution and its administration is run by the same.
 It means the Part VI (DPSP) of the Indian Constitution do not apply to the state.

 The Indian Constitution has article 370 which has provided special provisions to the Jammu & Kashmir.
 Due to the special status to the Jammu & Kashmir, all the provisions of the Indian Constitution do not apply on the Jammu & Kashmir.